mParticle/docs/src/pages/integrations/airship/audience/index.md

 ## Prerequisites

-In order to forward mParticle audiences to Airship, you will need your App Key, Secret and Master Secret - one for each App that you are planning to forward audiences to.
+In order to forward mParticle audiences to Airship, you will need your App Key and App Secret - one for each App that you are planning to forward audiences to.

 To find your Key/Secrets, do the following:
 1. Sign into your Airship account at [https://go.urbanairship.com/accounts/login/](https://go.urbanairship.com/accounts/login).